nudelfabrik/.dotfiles/README.md

 ## Fonts

-Nvim is setup to requires a [https://www.nerdfonts.com/](patched font) for extra glyphs.
+Nvim is setup to requires a (https://www.nerdfonts.com/)[patched font] for extra glyphs.